akka/akka/akka-docs/src/main/paradox/scala/stream/stream-parallelism.md

 if children like to track their "own" pancakes.
 In those cases the `Balance` and `Merge` stages should be replaced by strict-round robing balancing and merging stages that put in and take out pancakes in a strict order.

-A more detailed example of creating a worker pool can be found in the cookbook: @ref[Balancing jobs to a fixed pool of workers](stream-cookbook.md#cookbook-balance)
+A more detailed example of creating a worker pool can be found in the cookbook: @ref:[Balancing jobs to a fixed pool of workers](stream-cookbook.md#cookbook-balance)

 ## Combining pipelining and parallel processing